Ikarus 55

 The Ikarus 55 is a high-floor coach designated for long-distance as well as interurban traffic, and the first rear-engine Ikarus bus.
-It was made from 1952 – 1973, alongside the technically related Ikarus 66, by the Hungarian bus maker Ikarus.
-In total, 8,350 Ikarus 55 and 66 were delivered to East-Germany.
+It was made from 1952 to 1973, alongside the technically related Ikarus 66, by the Hungarian bus maker Ikarus.
+In total, 8,350 Ikarus 55 and 66 were delivered to East Germany.

 Technical description

 Designed as a high-floor two-axle bus, the Ikarus 55 has a semi-self supporting body, with the engine installed behind the rear seats at the back.
 Both front and rear axles are leaf-sprung beam axles, with the rear axle being a live planetary axle.
 Only the front axle has hydraulic shock absorbers.
 Twin tyres are fitted on the rear axle, whilst single tyres are fitted on the front axle.
 Their dimension is 11–20 in.
 The steering system is fully mechanical and not power assisted.
 A pneumatic braking system is installed, all four wheels have drum brakes.
 The parking brake is foot-operated.